What does your Cholesterol level Mean Australia

 Mediterranean Diet

-Next up, let’s talk about the Mediterranean diet.
+Next up, let's talk about the Mediterranean diet.
 This eating plan is not only delicious but also incredibly heart-healthy.
 Swapping to a Mediterranean diet has been found to lower LDL cholesterol levels.
-The diet includes a large volume of fruit, vegetable, and wholegrains.
-Protein is from, lean sources such as fish and poultry, and healthy fats from olive oil and nuts.
+The diet includes a large volume of fruit, vegetables, and wholegrains.
+Protein is from lean sources such as fish and poultry, and healthy fats from olive oil and nuts.

 Mediterranean Diet foods for lowering cholesterol